mmarmor/MSM-Ubuntu-asdf-Python-Development-Environment-Builder/README.md

 This project provides a set of scripts for setting up a comprehensive command-line-driven Python development environment on Ubuntu, including tools I frequently use, like `asdf`, `python-launcher`, `pipx`, `build`, `tox`, `pre-commit`, and `cookiecutter`.

-In addition to updating Ubuntu and installing dependencies and tools, it automatically installs the three latest minor versions of Python using [asdf](https://asdf-vm.com/) (via [asdf-python](https://github.com/asdf-community/asdf-python), which uses [pyenv](https://github.com/pyenv/pyenv)) for development and testing.
+In addition to updating Ubuntu and installing dependencies and tools, it automatically installs the three latest minor versions of Python using [asdf](https://asdf-vm.com/) (via the [asdf-python](https://github.com/asdf-community/asdf-python) plugin, which uses [pyenv](https://github.com/pyenv/pyenv)) for development and testing.

 I made this to speed up my tinkering and experiments and to ensure that even for trivial projects, I always start with a base foundation that can easily support and encourage proper multi-version testing and distribution packaging.
-Distribution packaging is often overlooked when starting a new project, and baking it in from the start will save you energy and make you look smart in the future.
+Distribution packaging is often overlooked when starting a new project, and baking it in from the start saves energy and make everyone look smart in the future.

 This is definitely a script I made for myself, but if you find this helpful, that's great, too!